Help support vulnerable children and young people during the Covid-19 crisis.

 Kitchen Social is a programme that addresses the growing and serious issue of children and young people facing food insecurity and social isolation outside of term time.

-Kitchen Social gives children and young people a safe place to go during the school holidays where they can socialise, make new friends and get a healthy FREE meal.
+Poor nutrition and isolation not only affect a child’s physical wellbeing, but also their long-term educational attainment and employment prospects, thereby perpetuating the cycle of poverty.
+The programme gives children and young people a safe place to go during the school holidays where they can socialise, make new friends and get a free, healthy meal.